 You connect the engine analyzer leads as per the instructions, then turn the engine on and allow it to reach normal operating temperature.
 It is recommended to set the engine speed at a thousand RPMs by shimming the throttle.

 This will give you a good base line for testing.
-It is also recommended that you connect a vacuum gauge to an intake manifold port.
+It's also recommended that you connect a vacuum tester to an intake manifold port.
 As each cylinder is shorted note and record the RPM drop and also the change in vacuum.
 As each cylinder is shorted, a noticeable drop in engine speed should be detected.

 As mentioned above many things can cause a week cylinder and it may take some time to pinpoint the engines exact problem.
 One possibility is a leaking head-gasket.
 They make a testing fluid that can confirm this problem by testing for the presence of hydrocarbons.